Jump3rX/Color-picker/README.md

 # React Practice

-This project was created to practice react different concepts
+This project was created to practice react concepts